ASE-Workshop-2023/tutorial/_episodes/05-in-built-calculators.md

 ---
 title: "Built-in calculators"
 teaching: 20
-exercises: 20
+exercises: 25
 questions:
+    - "How can I calculate energy, stress and forces using an built-in calculator?"
+    - "How can I find the optimal bonding length for a simple metallic system?"
+    - "How can I store and share property data?"
 objectives:
+    - "Calculate properties using a built-in `Calculator` object"
+    - "Identify the optimum bonding length for a simple metallic system"
 keypoints:
+    - "Atoms objects can calculate properties using an attached `Calculator`"
+    - "Properties of metal alloy systems can be calculated using Effective Medium Theory"
+    - "Calculators can calculate properties in three easy steps"
+    - "Scientific Python libraries allow us to fit models to our calculations"
+    - "The EMT Calculator can also be used to obtain forces and unit cell stress"
+    - "Where possible request a standalone set of property data"
+    - "The Lennard-Jones potential can be used to model the interaction between two non-bonding atoms or molecules"
 ---

+> ## Code connection
+> In this chapter we explore the [`ase.calculatorse.emt` module](https://wiki.fysik.dtu.dk/ase/ase/calculators/emt.html#module-ase.calculators.emt) and [`ase.calculatorse.lj` module](https://wiki.fysik.dtu.dk/ase/ase/calculators/others.html#module-ase.calculators.lj), both of which provide built-in tools for calculating standard properties (energy, forces and stress) from a set of atomic positions.
+{: .callout}

 ### Atoms objects can calculate properties using an attached "Calculator"

-Many software packages can be used to calculate properties from a set of atomic positions.
-In ASE, Atoms objects can try to calculate or fetch properties using an attached "Calculator".
+- In ASE, `Atoms` objects can try to calculate or fetch properties using an attached `Calculator`.

-Here we make tour of a variety of Calculators, highlighting some of the differences between them.
-A master list of the available Calculators can be found [here](https://wiki.fysik.dtu.dk/ase/ase/calculators/calculators.html).
+- In this tutorial we will make tour of a variety of Calculators, highlighting some of the differences between them.

-### In-built calculators: simple potential models (EMT, LJ)
+- A master list of the available Calculators can be found [here](https://wiki.fysik.dtu.dk/ase/ase/calculators/calculators.html).

+### Properties of metal alloy systems can be calculated using Effective Medium Theory

+> ## Warning
+> If you want to do a real application using EMT, you should used the much more efficient implementation in the [ASAP calculator](https://wiki.fysik.dtu.dk/asap).
+{: .callout}

-Much of the ASE documentation and tutorials makes use of the [inbuilt "EMT" calculator](https://wiki.fysik.dtu.dk/ase/ase/calculators/emt.html#pure-python-emt-calculator) - because it is convenient and "fast enough"!
+- Much of the ASE documentation and tutorials makes use of the [built-in "EMT" calculator](https://wiki.fysik.dtu.dk/ase/ase/calculators/emt.html#pure-python-emt-calculator)
+- This is because it is convenient and "fast enough"

-This implements the Effective Medium Theory potential for Ni, Cu, Pd, Ag, Pt and Au.
-Some other elements are included "for fun", but really this is a method for alloys of those metals.
-For more information see this documentation and references for the (more efficient) implementation in the ASAP code: https://wiki.fysik.dtu.dk/asap/EMT
+- EMT implements the Effective Medium Theory potential for Ni, Cu, Pd, Ag, Pt and Au.
+- Some other elements are included "for fun", but really this is a method for alloys of those metals.

+### Calculators can calculate properties in three easy steps

-Considering the case of an infinite gold wire:
+- EMT can be used to calculate, for example, the energy of an infinite gold wire.
+- The first step is to create an `Atoms` object describing a gold wire which is infinite in the x-direction.

+> ## Python tip
+> You may not recognise or understand the syntax used in the function definition, for example
+> `spacing: float = 2.5`.
+These are optional [Type Hints](https://peps.python.org/pep-0484/
+), and the syntax for this was defined relatively recently.
+{: .callout}

 ~~~
 from ase import Atoms